Scarface (rapper): Political career

 On June 10, 2019, Jordan launched his campaign to be elected as the Councilperson for District D of the Houston City Council when the current seat holder, Dwight Boykins, decided to run for mayor.
 He announced his candidacy a day after the death of his friend and bandmate Bushwick Bill.
-Jordan's campaign is defined by the vision of "putting the neighbor back in the hood," which is the motto of Positive Purpose Movement, an organization that he founded.
+Jordan's campaign was defined by the vision of "putting the neighbor back in the hood," which is the motto of Positive Purpose Movement, an organization that he founded.
 The organization works with area schools to promote education and empowerment among children from underrepresented communities.

 Jordan was quoted in The Washington Post stating that "Scarface is dead."
 Positioning himself as a viable candidate for City Council, he emphasized his desire to build a legacy of public service when he added, "I'm not going to be a 75-year-old rapper...
 I'm going to be finishing my last term in office as president when I'm 75".
 Jordan was defeated by former educator Carolyn Evans-Shabazz in a run-off election on December 15, 2019.